-purchaser, Petitioner is not aware of any reported case or instance where, upon service termination, the copy of the firmware or software on the device was requested for return, deleted, deactivated, or otherwise made inoperable.
-Seventh, there is simply no evidence and no reason to believe that any carriers actually restrict, or have ever interfered with, a purchaser's freedom to discard or destroy her phone and the software on it.
+Sixth, it appears that no carrier agreement suggests that a device owner would not be able to keep and use the software indefinitely.
+While some carriers reserve the right to terminate service to a purchaser, Petitioner is not aware of any reported case or instance where, upon service termination, the copy of the firmware or software on the device was requested for return, deleted, deactivated, or otherwise made inoperable.
+Seventh, there is simply no evidence and no reason to believe that any carriers actually restrict, or have ever interfered with, a purchaser's freedom to discard or destroy her device and the software on it.